glycodynamics/DockingPieTutor/README.md

 # GlycoTorch Vina: Hands-On Tutorial

 ### 1. Obtaining Receptor and Ligand Input Files
-- Since, GlycoTorch Vina is verion of AutoDock Vina, optmized  for docking of glycosaminoglcyans to proteins, the input files for both programs wil be same.
+- Since, GlycoTorch Vina is version of AutoDock Vina, optimized for docking of glycosaminoglycans to proteins, the input files for both programs will be same.
 In this case, we will copy receptor and ligand input files prepared by DockingPie plugin and use them for docking using program GlycoTorch.

 - Copy file ```01_receptor_Vina.pdbqt``` and ```01_lig-xray_Vina.pdbqt``` from the DockingPie working directory or download them from here: [01_receptor_Vina.pdbqt](https://github.com/glycodynamics/DockingPieTutor/blob/main/tutorial/01_receptor_Vina.pdbqt)  and [01_lig-xray_Vina.pdbqt](https://github.com/glycodynamics/DockingPieTutor/blob/main/tutorial/01_lig-xray_Vina.pdbqt).

-- type ```pwd``` in pymol termianl to know the location of these files.
+- type ```pwd``` in PyMOL terminal to know the location of these files.
 - **Typically the path is:** C:\ProgramData\pymol\lib\site-packages\pmg_tk\startup\DockingPie1\lib\docking_program_main\tmp\Vina_tmp\

 ### 2. Docking Configuration File
-One can write all the iplut information in a text file [GTVina.conf](https://github.com/glycodynamics/DockingPieTutor/blob/main/tutorial/GTVina.conf) and use it as input to GlycoTorch Vina.
+One can write all the input information in a text file [GTVina.conf](https://github.com/glycodynamics/DockingPieTutor/blob/main/tutorial/GTVina.conf) and use it as input to GlycoTorch Vina.
 For example:

 ```
 receptor = 01_receptor_Vina.pdbqt 	# name of receptor input file